e-ucm/formalz-fchecker/README.md

 To facilitate further development, it was decided to use an intermediate representation for logical expressions.
 The frontend converts the Java EDSL to the IR and the backend uses IR to implement the comparison of two expressions.

-You can find the source code in `src/LogicIR/Expr.hs` TODO
+You can find the source code in `src/LogicIR/Expr.hs` TODO N is numeric

+TODO: future work, sets, types
+TODO: parse logicir from file

 ### LogicIR.Frontend